Care Home Fee Debt Recovery in the UK: What Happens If You Can’t Pay

 The UK government provides several benefits and support systems to help individuals cover care home fees.
 One of the primary sources of financial assistance is through the Department of Work and Pensions.

-• Attendance Allowance: A tax-free benefit for people aged 65 or over who need help with personal care due to a disability or health condition.
+• Attendance Allowance: A outside the scope of IHT benefit for people aged 65 or over who need help with personal care due to a disability or health condition.

 • Pension Credit: Additional income for pensioners on a low income, which can help with care costs.